fgrust/musement-php/README.md

 <h4>Response</h4>

 - success<br>
-Returns 200 status code with message 'Set the forecast from %%date%% to %%date%% in %%city%% successfully.'
+Returns 200 status code with message "Set the forecast from %%date%% to %%date%% in %%city%% successfully".
 - error
-    - Input validation failure: Returns 400 status code with message 'forecast data are invalid or not provided'.
+    - Input validation failure: Returns 400 status code with message "forecast data are invalid or not provided".
-    - Server internal error: Returns 500 status code with message 'Cannot find the city for id %%id%%'.
+    - Server internal error: Returns 500 status code with message "Cannot find the city for id %%id%%".

 ### Get the weather for a specific date in a city
 ```